biotop/biotop-website-hugo/content/blog/about-biotop.md

 ## Cornerstones

 We are a group of young researchers.
 Biotop is our attempt at taking our future in science - and in part the future of science - into our own hands.
 It is the idea of conceiving a research network as an ecosystem that fosters a scientific culture that truly deserves this name.
-We belive that addressing the aformentioned systemic problems in an integrated manner, will not allow us to tackle the many problems we see in science, but also provide a sound foundation for our own research endeavours.
+We belive that addressing the aformentioned systemic problems in an integrated manner, will not only allow us to tackle the many problems we see in science, but also provide a sound foundation for our own research endeavours.

 ### Interdisciplinarity & Collaboration